nvaidya1/Documentation/README.md

 ---
 ### Installing the CloudWatch Agent using the CloudFormation

+Below are the steps to install and start CloudWatch Agent using CloudFormation.
+Pre-Requsites:
+1. Ensure that the IAM Role is created.
+2. Find the required AMI names to install desired OS
+3. Required System Parameter store configuration is created.

 ####Steps for Linux based EC2 Instance:
 * Login to the console and login to the Cloud9 environment